 What health problems can alpha-1-antitrypsin deficiency cause?

+In this section, we cover the different health problems that alpha-1-antitrypsin deficiency can cause.
 Alpha-1-antitrypsin deficiency (AATD) doesn’t directly cause symptoms.
 Some people with AATD experience no symptoms at all.
 But in some people it can lead to the development of lung conditions and liver disease.

 On this page: